torchbox/wagtailapi/docs/usage.md

 This section is for any piece of information that is useful, but not a database field.
 The initial implementation only includes the type name here, but possible additions would be things like urls to relevant parts of the api (eg. detail/edit views), status, parent page, etc.

-##### Dealing with different model classes

-The main challenge I faced while creating this view is that different pages can use different types so will have a different set of fields to view/filter/sort on.

-The way the pages endpoint works around this is as follows:
- - By default, the main listing view lists all pages.
-The only extra field returned is ``title`` and you can only filter/order on the ``id`` and the ``title`` fields.
- - You can access fields of a specific class by using the ``type`` query parameter.
-This filters the results to only show pages of the chosen type and also gives the user access to view/filter/order on all of the extra fields of that specific type.
+##### Selecting a page type

+Most Wagtail sites are made up of multiple different types of page that each have their own specific fields.
+In order to view/filter/order on fields specific to one page type, you must select that page type using the ``type`` query parameter.

+The ``type`` query parameter must be set to the Pages model name in the format: ``app_label.ModelName``.

 ```json
     GET /api/v1/pages/?type=demo.BlogPage